 Peptide nucleic acids are RNA-like molecules that bind to messenger RNA through complementary base pairing and can inhibit the production of proteins.
-This approach has already been confirmed to be effective in preclinical studies, but there are many open questions, for instance about the rules for programming such RNA antibiotics, mechanisms of resistance development, and possible toxicity to host cells and non-targeted members of the microbiome.
-We are pursuing a combination of transcriptome analysis and machine learning to understand the effects of PNAs on bacterial pathogens and to identify effective PNA candidates.
+This approach has already been confirmed to be effective in preclinical studies, but there were still many open questions, for instance about the rules for programming such RNA antibiotics, mechanisms of resistance development, and possible toxicity to host cells and non-targeted members of the microbiome.
+We pursued a combination of transcriptome analysis and machine learning to understand the effects of PNAs on bacterial pathogens and to identify effective PNA candidates.

 Prof. Dr. Jörg Vogel